sathishmepco/Java-Interview-Programs/README.md

 70. What is wrapper class?
 What is need of it?
 71. What are the various access specifiers for Java classes?
 72. What's the purpose of Static methods and static variables?
+73. What is data encapsulation and what's its significance?
+74. What is a singleton class?
+Give a practical example of its usage.
+75. What are Loops in Java?
+What are three types of loops?